touzet/pampa/README.md

 The program offers the optional possibility to add taxonomic information to the species identification.
 In this case, you should supply a taxonomy file.

-The taxonomy should in the form of a Tab-Separated Values (TSV) file comprising five columns: Taxid, Common name, Scientific name, Parent (taxid), and Rank (species, genus, etc.).
+The taxonomy must be in the form of a Tab-Separated Values (TSV) file comprising five columns: Taxid, Common name, Scientific name, Parent (taxid), and Rank (species, genus, etc.).
 You can obtain this type of file directly from UniProt (https://www.uniprot.org/taxonomy) by following these steps:

   1. Use the search bar to find your desired clade, entering its common name, scientific name, or taxid.